 A number of subject areas for which the Canadian standards development organizations have not developed standards are covered in the NPC.
-In these cases, the Code often references standards developed by organizations in other countries, such as the American Society for Testing and Materials International (ASTM) and the National Fire Protection Association (NFPA).
+In these cases, the Code often references standards developed by organizations in other countries, such as the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) and the National Fire Protection Association (NFPA).
 These standards are developed using processes that may differ from those used by the Canadian standards development organizations; nevertheless, these standards have been reviewed by the relevant standing committees and found to be acceptable.